Hairy Bikers Chinese Chicken Curry Recipe

 Instructions

-3. Sprinkle the curry powder and flour over the chicken and vegetables, stirring to coat.
-Cook for 1 minute.
+3. Sprinkle the curry powder and plain flour over the chicken and vegetables.
+Stir well to coat everything and cook for about 1 minute to cook out the raw flour taste.

 Leave a Reply